bitvora/haven/README.md

 BLASTR_RELAYS_FILE=blastr_relays.json
 ```

-The JSON should contain an array of relay URLs (without ws:// or wss://):
+The JSON should contain an array of relay URLs:

 ```json
 [